 When you pick a topic to write about, try to make sure you offer constructive criticism.
 You might point out things that aren’t working.
 But always aim to add feedback or ideas or thoughts which could make that problem better.

 Write as if you were talking directly with the reader, and trying to help solve their problem.
 A conversational tone, as if you were chatting with the reader over a coffee makes your writing easier to read and remember.
+This makes the writing feel more helpful, relevant and valuable.
+You want the editing to make sure it delivers all those.

 Lesson #7 - Storytelling is good